kloke/book/README1.md

-Nonparametric Statistical Methods Using R
+Nonparametric Statistical Methods Using R (First Edition)
 -----------------------------------------

 At this repository are various packages developed for the book